StaticOwl/dpnlp/README.md

 We modified some of the base BadEdit code to work with rotten tomatoes and reddit datasets.
 We have added our new JSON datasets to the [data](badedit_base/data) folder.
 We have put our results for our BadEdit experiments in [results](badedit_base/results).

+Preprocessing reddit data code can be found in this [notebook](badedit_base/notebook/badedit_persona.ipynb).